-DEGROWTH & STRATEGY
+DEGROWTH STRATEGY&

 Published by Mayfly Books.
 Available in paperpack and free online at www.mayflybooks.org in 2022.
+Please note that this is a 2024 reprint of the book, in which minor typos and mistakes have been corrected.

 © Authors remain the holders of the copyright of their own texts.
 They may republish their own texts in different contexts, including modified versions of the texts under the condition that proper attribution is given to Degrowth & Strategy.